 GOOD VIBRATIONS

 An independent Punk and New Wave label from Northern Ireland, one which is generally revered by enthusiasts for that kind of music.
-Good Vibrations worked out of Terry Hooley's record shop in Belfast, and is famous for putting out the first records by The Undertones.
-From 1978-79 it issued around seventeen singles, in two different catalogue series: a GOT-0 one, mainly for home-grown product (1), and a GVI-GOT-000 one - 'Good Vibrations International' - generally for groups from the rest of Britain (2).
-The Jets' 'Original Terminal', which I have only ever seen in the vinyl as GV-1002, appears to have been an exception to the usual numbering: was this a reissue?
+Good Vibrations worked out of Terry Hooley's record shop in Belfast, and is best known for putting out the first records by The Undertones.
+From 1978-79 it issued around twenty singles, in two different catalogue series: a GOT-0 one, mainly for home-grown product, and a GVI-GOT-0 one - 'Good Vibrations International' (q.v.) - generally for groups from the rest of Britain.
 In the autumn of 1979 Good Vibrations records were handled by Rediffusion and Pinnacle on the mainland; several early singles were re-released at this time.
-After 1979, money problems meant that the pace slowed.
-Several planned releases were cancelled, and the only issues in 1980 were some that had been prepared for issue in 1979.
-A slight revival took place in 1982, and a more long-lasting one in 1990.
+After 1979, money problems meant that the pace slowed; several planned releases were cancelled, and the only issues in 1980 were some that had been prepared for issue in 1979 - there were none at all in 1981.
+A slight revival took place in 1982, and others took place every so often after that.
 The discography below only covers the 1970s.
-Labels were generally paper, but the occasional injection-moulded one appeared.
-The first scan above was taken from an e-bay auction and is of indifferent quality, but it is better than nothing; the second scan was kindly provided by Robert Bowes.
+After the first single (1, 2) a simplified label design was adopted (3).
+Labels were generally paper to begin with.
+The narrow perforations and the marks on them suggest EMI pressings - EMI Ireland? - but Phonodisc eventually took over manufacture, resulting in injection-moulded labels (4).
+Thanks to James Denholm, who provided all of the scans.

 Copyright 2006 Robert Lyons.